vesnanervah/createUserTask/readme.md

 ## Quick run

 1. Setup google app password:
 Create a file called APP_PASS.ts in project root.
-Declare there const APP_PASS of type string end export it.
+Declare there const APP_PASS and SENDER_EMAIL of type string end export them.
-This is required to google api, so your mailbox can be an email code sender.
+This is required by google api, so server could use your mailbox as code sender.

 2. Run  backend server start script
 ```bash